Skip to main content

 Moorland Animals: Exmoor Ponies

-It's a common excuse in these parts when late for anything to blame deer, sheep, ponies, or pheasants blocking the road.
+It's a common excuse in these parts when late, to blame deer, sheep, ponies, or pheasants blocking the road.
 Pheasants are irritatingly stupid and will try to sell you a dummy, going one way and then the other as you approach.
 If you do run one down, you can't even stop and pick it up for the oven - that's illegal.
 However, the following vehicle on the scene can collect and take it home.
 It's just one of those country rules.

 Sheep and ponies rarely get hit by vehicles as they usually have time to stop.
 Just don't assume they will get out of your way.
-They think they own the road and you only drive it with their permission.
+They think they own the road, and you can only drive it with their permission.
 So, slow down and stop - use it as a chance for a quick photo shoot - until they slowly stroll off the road.
 The animal that tends to cause the most damage is a deer.
 They are big and heavy, as well as being surprisingly resilient, and in the event of a collision, the car usually comes off worse - running away, leaving you with an expensive dent to mend.

 So, driving on Exmoor is a pleasure - there is no need to rush.
 Take your time and savour the drive.